Zalando is an e-commerce platform that offers fashion products for both men and women across categories such as shoes, accessories, or clothing.

 Zalando makes money via product sales, commissions from its partner program, fulfillment services, subscriptions, advertising, as well as a style box.

-Let’s dive deeper into each of the revenue streams in the section below.
+Without further ado, let’s dive deeper into each of Zalando’s revenue streams in the section below.

 The bulk of the revenue that Zalando generates simply comes from the products that it sells on its web properties.